Accessible reception and service counters

 Habitable spaces with sufficient space for activity, accessible facilities and controlled internal temperature.

-This clause has particular applications for early childhood centres, old people’s homes and communal non-residential places of assembly.
+This clause has particular applications for early childhood centres, aged care facilities, rest homes, retirements complexes and communal non-residential places of assembly.
 It requires there to be adequate and accessible habitable space for activities (furniture and sanitary or mobility aids) according to the building’s intended use, and for certain buildings to be provided with listening systems and controlled internal temperature.

 Acceptable Solutions and Verification Methods (AS and VMs) were called compliance documents.
 Some still have the “compliance document” title but the AS or VMs they contain are valid and unaffected by the name change.